Document // OPENAURA-01 pradelgorithm/openaura

 The repo is the source of truth.

-Every update should start from the systems where work actually happened.
-Prefer PRs, issues, commits, releases, work items, pipeline runs, and declared metrics over memory, meetings, or vibes.
+Each update starts where the work happened: pull requests, issues, commits, releases, work items, CI runs, and declared metrics.
+Repository evidence outranks memory, meetings, and vibes.

 R.02Evidence

-Every meaningful claim needs a source.
-If a brief says something shipped, slipped, blocked, improved, or regressed, it should point back to the signal that proves it.
+If a brief says something shipped, slipped, blocked, improved, or regressed, it should identify the signal behind that claim so the reader can trace the conclusion.

 R.03Coverage